 Details

-- Standard LOAs must be requested and approved no later than two weeks before the current semester’s end, for LOA to start in the next semester.
+- Must be requested no later than two weeks before the current semester's end, for LOA to begin in the following semester.

-- International students must seek approval from the ISA Department if the next available semester is more than five months out.
+- International students must seek approval from the ISA Department if the next available semester is more than 5 months out.

-- HLOAs may be requested and approved during the semester.
+- May be requested and approved during the semester of the HLOA.

 - Once a LOA/HLOA is approved and the semester classes begin, the LOA/HLOA must be completed (may not come back mid-semester).